pablo-lamtenzan/Famine/README.md

 - The signature is: "Famine version 1.0 (c)oded by plamtenz-xxxxxxxx".
 - The target folders by default are "/tmp/test/" and "/tmp/test2".
 - Famine must infect once each binary.
-- Famine has no return, takes no arguments and obiouslly never crash or warning.
+- Famine has no return, takes no arguments and obiouslly never crash or make warnings.
 - The target environement is Linux x64_86 GNU/Linux (only 64 bits architecture).

 # How it works ?